 I directly contacted people working in selected companies over email, linkedin, twitter.
 See sample outbound messages below.
 Here, I tried and tested different templates depending on the situation.
 As a result, I could 20% of the calls from cold emails/ messages.

 For the companies, where I could find common contacts over Linkedin or otherwise, I asked them to give my reference to the concerned person.
 For eg. through a known person as VP in a company gave my reference to VPs and CEOs at other companies.
 I got direct calls from Hiring person from 100% of contacts whom I was referred.
 I got my first offer in 7 days record time frame in the second week of December.

-I made sure that I keep consistent follow ups with the contacts till the time I get interview confirmations.
+I made sure that I keep consistent follow-ups with the contacts until the time I get interview confirmations.
 I could generate record 30 interview calls in 30 days in December.

 Here are few sample follow-up templates

 All I would say is to be logical in your approach, use multiple channels, experiment with different strategies and be persistent.
 There are a lot more opportunities for you in the world than you ever thought of.